A diamond lemma for Hecke-type algebras: Bergman's diamond lemma

 To apply the Bergman diamond lemma, we will need a partial order $\le$ which \begin{itemize} \item is a semigroup partial order, \item is compatible with $\RC$, and \item satisfies the descending chain condition (DCC). \end{itemize} Let us fix such a partial order for the following discussion.
 Note that there is no requirement that the partial order respects the length of a word, or that $B < ABC$.

 \begin{example} We follow this example throughout the section.
 Suppose that $\SC = \{x,y,z\}$ and $\RC = \{yx-xy-1, zx-xz-2, zy-yz-3\}$.
-Then we can choose the partial order $\le$ where $A < B$ if the word $A$ is shorter than $B$, or if they have the same length and $A$ is smaller in the lexicographic order, with $x < y < z$.
-Lexicographic orders are always semigroup partial orders, and this order satisfies the DCC.
-The partial order is compatible with $\RC$, as we may write our relations as $yx = xy + 1$, $zx = xz + 2$, and $zy = yz + 3$. \end{example}
+Then we can choose the \emph{degree lexicographic order}, the (total) order $<$ where $A < B$ if the word $A$ is shorter than $B$, or if they have the same length and $A$ is smaller in the lexicographic order, with $x < y < z$.
+Degree lexicographic orders are always semigroup partial orders, and this order satisfies the DCC.
+The order is compatible with $\RC$, as we may write our relations as $yx = xy + 1$, $zx = xz + 2$, and $zy = yz + 3$. \end{example}

 We can choose to apply relations only in one direction, replacing the monomial $W_r$ with the linear combination $f_r$.
 Instead of writing $W_r = f_r$ we write $W_r \mapsto f_r$.
 Formally, for each $A, B \in X$ and $r \in \RC$, we define an \emph{elementary resolution} $\rho_{ArB}$ to be the $\Bbbk$-linear map on $\Bbbk \cdot X$ which sends $AW_r B$ to $A f_r B$, and fixes every other monomial.
 A \emph{resolution} is a composition of elementary resolutions.
 We call a monomial \emph{irreducible} if it is fixed by every resolution, i.e. it has no subwords of the form $W_r$ for any relation $r$.
 Let $X_{\irr}$ denote the set of irreducible monomials.